-School districts have experienced major changes in legislation, school funding initiatives, and local economic conditions, as well as, increased costs for health care.
+School districts have experienced major changes in legislation, school funding initiatives, and local economic conditions due to the COVID-19 pandemic, as well as, increased costs for health care.
 The roles and influence of legislative officials is also somewhat unpredictable and will also impact future school funding decisions.
 The District is committed to careful monitoring and planning to provide the resources required to provide the highest standards for educating the students it serves.